Foot Pain

 Read more about Ankle Sprains

-Cuboid Syndrome
+All About Cuboid Syndrome

-Cuboid Syndrome
+All About Cuboid Syndrome

-Cuboid syndrome mostly affects athletes, although it can affect non-athletes too.
-It is also known as cuboid subluxation or cuboid fault syndrome.
-This condition occurs when joints and ligaments near the cuboid bone of the foot are damaged, or when the cuboid bone itself is dislodged from its natural position.
-It is usually marked by pain on the outer side of the foot, which may be persistent or may come and go.
-Cuboid syndrome can be difficult to diagnose unless it becomes severe and more noticeable.
-Your doctor will likely ask questions about when the pain began and how long it has been present, and will put pressure on the cuboid bone to determine if that area is the origin of the pain.
+Though cuboid syndrome predominately affects athletes, non-athletes can suffer from it too.
+Cuboid syndrome is also called cuboid subluxation or cuboid fault syndrome, and occurs when a joint or ligament near the cuboid bone of the foot becomes damaged, or when the bone itself is dislodged from its natural position.
+Pain may be persistent, or come and go, and it is usually marked by the outside of the foot.
+Cuboid syndrome, unless severe, can be difficult to diagnose.
+A doctor will likely ask questions about how long the pain has been present, and will apply pressure on the cuboid bone to determine the origin of pain.

 Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
 If you have cuboid syndrome, consult with Cary Golub, DPM from New York.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.